skip-pay/django-is-core/docs/permissions.rst

 Permissions
 ===========

-Main permissions goal is to often check if client has access to read/update/delete views.
-Implementation of `django-is-core` permissions system is very similar to DRF permissions.
-Base permission class is:
+The main goal of the permissions system is to check if a client has access to read/update/delete views.
+The implementation of Django IS Core's permissions system is very similar to Django REST Framework (DRF) permissions.
+The base permission class is:

 .. class:: is_core.auth.permissions.BasePermission